 When Will African Safaris For International Visitors Resume?

-This is a complex question to answer and it depends on a lot of different factors, but I believe there are four major indicators that should be taken into account to give a clearer picture...
+Safaris have already resumed in some African countries (see the table below).
+The timeframe for the rest to open depends on a lot of different factors, but I believe there are four major indicators that should be taken into account to give a clearer picture...

 1 - International Flights To/From Africa

-Every major African safari country apart from Tanzania and Zambia currently has borders locked to international visitors.
+Every major African safari country apart from Kenya, Tanzania, Zambia and Rwanda currently have borders locked to international visitors.

 Below is a list of travel restrictions applicable to African countries where safaris take place.
 I update it frequently as the information becomes available: